 Insert GAUSS Prompt Manually adds the GAUSS prompt (>>) at the cursor position.
 The GAUSS prompt is automatically displayed following the execution of GAUSS code.
 Insert Last Cmd Re-enters the last command written to the Input buffer.
 Run Selected Text Runs any text selected from the editor or the Command Input-Output window.
 Run Active File Runs the active file.
 The file then becomes the main file.
-Test Compile Active File Compiles the currently selected file.
-During compilation, any errors are displayed in the Output window.
+Test Compile Compiles the currently selected file.
+During compilation, any errors are Active File displayed in the Output window.
+Active File displayed in the Output window.
 Note: This command is different than the GAUSS compile command, which compiles a program and saves the pseudocode as a file.
-Run Main File Runs the file specified in the Main File list.
+Active File Run Main File Note: This command is different than the GAUSS compile command, which

 Main File the Output window.
 Note: This command is different than the GAUSS compile command, which compiles a program and saves the pseudocode as a file.
 Edit Main File Opens the specified main file in an edit window.
 Stop Program Stops the program currently running and returns control to the editor.
 Build GCG File from Main Creates GAUSS pseudocode file that can be run over and over with no compile time.
 Set Main File Makes the active file the main file.
 Clear Main File List Removes all entries in the Main File list on the Main toolbar.
 Translate Dataloop Cmds Toggles translate dataloop command on and off.
-For more information see DATA TRANSFORMATIONS, Chapter 21.
+For more information see Data TRANSFORMATIONS, Chapter 22.